Case of measles reported in Wake County

 - WakeMed Physician Practices in the WakeMed Garner Healthplex on June 8 from 11 a.m. through 3 p.m.

-- WakeMed Raleigh Campus: Children's Emergency Department, Adult Emergency Department or the Chest Pain Unit and Imaging from 11 p.m. on June 8 through 7 a.m. on June 9 and from 1 p.m. to 5:30 p.m. on June 11.
+- WakeMed Raleigh Campus: Children's Emergency Department, Adult Emergency Department (D-Bay) or the Chest Pain Unit and Imaging from 11 p.m. on June 8 through 7 a.m. on June 9.

+- WakeMed Raleigh Campus: Children's Emergency Department, Adult Emergency Department (D-Bay) or the Chest Pain Unit and Imaging June 10 from 8:30 p.m. through Monday, June 11 at 3 a.m.

+- WakeMed Physician Practices in the WakeMed Garner Healthplex on June 11 from 1 p.m. through 5:30 p.m.

 - Duke University Hospital's Emergency Department in Durham from 3:30 p.m.
 June 13 through 1 a.m.
 June 14.

-Anyone who believes they may have been exposed to measles are asked to call the North Carolina Communicable Disease Branch at 919-733-3419 or contact their doctor.
+Anyone who believes they may have been exposed to measles is asked to call the North Carolina Communicable Disease Branch at (919) 733-3419 or contact their doctor.

+People who may have been exposed should not show up at the hospital or a doctor's office without calling first to avoid putting other patients or medical staff at risk.

+"Please do not show up there because it is highly contiguous," said Wake County Communicable Disease Manager Ruth Lassiter.
+"So if you call ahead of time, they can make arrangements to meet you outside, put a mask on the person and take them to an isolation room."